KeyboardKit/KeyboardKit/README.md

 The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library and understand how they all connect to each other.

-The online documentation is currently iOS-specific.
-To generate documentation for the other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

 ## KeyboardKit Pro